Iagonorg/Mainnet-Node-QNAP/README.md

 Then, you can see your auth Key <br/>
 ![auth-key-regeneration](./assets/auth-key-gen.png)

 c.
-If your node is already verified, then then Click continue to the application.<br/>
+If your node is already verified, then click "Continue" to proceed to the application.

 ![auth-key-no-regen](./assets/auth-key-no-gen.png)

-### 6. In some circumstances you may need to restart , in this case you can use `Restart` button.
+### 6. In some circumstances, you may need to restart.
+In this case, you can use the "Restart" button.
 - This can also be useful if something failed during installation
 ![restart-setup](./assets/restart.png)

-### 7. You can stop the node by clicking in the stop button in the options.
+### 7. You can stop the node by clicking on the "Stop" button in the options.
 a.
 To stop the iagon node, Click on the stop button. <br/>
 ![stop-iagon](./assets/stop-iagon.png)

 b.
-You can also stop the node by simply right clicking on it, and selecting "Stop Node." <br/>
+You can also stop the node by simply right-clicking on it and selecting "Stop Node."<br/>
 ![stop](./assets/13-stop.png)

-### 8. You can remove the application as well from the remove option.
+### 8. You can also remove the application by selecting the "Remove" option.
 ![remove](./assets/14-remove.png)